rbaumgarten/xlt-testsuite-documentation/README.md

 # SiteGenesis-Community-TestSuite

-The test suite was build and can be run with the __XLT Script Developer__ in Firefox and the __XLT Framework__ with different WebDriversf .
+The test suite was build and can be run with the __XLT Script Developer__ in Firefox and the __XLT Framework__ with different WebDrivers.
 The intention encompasses collecting experiences, consolidating knowledge and sharing ideas of testing practises.
 This project is based on the demo shop __Demandware__ __SiteGenesis__ but the underlying concepts and the communicated know-how are valid for building test suites of other web applications as well.

 - Name: SiteGenesis-Community-TestSuite
 - Version: v15.1.0.14 (matches SiteGenesis)